 A profit and loss statement is required for all companies registered at Companies House by law as part of the financial accounts.
 If you are self-employed then the information which is required to complete your self-assessment return is the basics of a profit and loss account.
 The report may also be required by management on a monthly basis to assist in business decisions.
 The other main report is the Balance Sheet.

 A profit and loss account is useful tool for management decisions, as it looks at the costs which relate to sales during the period.
 It may be that you are selling your goods at 50% higher than you are buying them, but when taking into account all the overheads you are actually making a loss.
 The pricing, sales and costs can then be reviewed to see how future figures can be improved.

-There are several other differences from the bank account to the profit and loss account:
+There are several other differences between the bank account and the profit and loss account:

 The account is basically made up of sales or turnover, less cost of sales which will give you a gross profit figure.
 All overheads and dividend payments are then deducted to give you a Profit or Loss figure.